 But saying bye-bye to bread, brownies, and other carbs isn’t the only way to lose weight.
 If you love your carbs (and honestly, who doesn't?), you can enjoy them and drop pounds while on WW.

 I just kicked off a new workout routine.
 Should I bump up my carbs intake?

 To provide their bodies with extra fuel, elite athletes and people gearing up for an intense workout—say, a two-hour long-distance run—often pile their plates high with foods such as spaghetti.
 But unless you’re training like Serena Williams or Michael Phelps, there’s no need to eat additional carbs before a moderate workout.

 Whole grains contain the kernel of the grain, which contains three parts: the bran, the germ, and the endosperm.
-Each of these houses vitamins, minerals, and fiber—nutrients that you benefit from when you eat products made from whole grains.
+Each of these houses vitamins, minerals, and fiber—nutrients that you benefit your body.

 On the flip side, milling and refining a grain like wheat or rice to become, say, white flour or white rice, strips away the bran and germ.
 During this process, almost all the fiber is lost as well as a significant portion of other nutrients.
 Keeping whole grains intact can mean more nutritious meals—which is why unrefined grains are a smart choice.

 RELATED: 15 hearty grain salads